Victim-Offender-Mediation in Germany (TOA)

 Victim-Offender-Mediation is still the predominant form of Restorative Justice in Germany.
 Conferences and circles could not achieve widespread practice so far.
 But virtually all projects practices expanded VOM and involve supporters for victims and offenders according to the wishes and needs of victims and offenders.

-All German VOM-projects were and still are invited to join in, and every participating institution gets back, as a service, an individual report of the particularities of their cases and the overall case flow.
+All German VOM-projects were and still are invited to join in, and every participating institution gets back, if wished and as a service, an individual report of the particularities of their cases and the overall case flow.
 If a project takes part, it has to document all its cases - whether successful or not - with a standardised questionnaire that contains about 60 items for every case, regarding (a) the case and its progress itself, (b) particularities of the offender(s) involved, and (c) particularities of the victim(s) involved.
-As the participation is voluntary, and since still institutions refrain from joining in, the VOM-statistics can not be considered representative for all VOM-projects in Germany in a strict sense.
-In substance, however, all criteria we can use, including reports published by non-joining projects themselves, indicate that the VOM-Statistic gives an at least valuable, if not valid and reliable, impression on the VOM-scenery in Germany with one limitation.
-There are many institutions in Germany that offer VOM beside other main tasks and carry out only some few cases a year if any.
+As the participation is voluntary, and since still some institutions refrain from joining in, the VOM-statistics can not be considered representative for all VOM-projects in Germany in a strict sense.
+In substance, however, all criteria we can use, including reports published by non-joining projects themselves, indicate that the VOM-Statistics gives an at least valuable, if not valid and reliable, impression on the VOM-scenery in Germany with one Limitation: there are many institutions in Germany that offer VOM beside other main tasks and carry out only some few cases a year if any.
 Such projects are not participating in the VOM-statistics.
 The average caseload of those VOM-projects participating in the VOM statistics is more than 100 cases a year.
-Therefore the data re valid for projects, who seriously practice VOM.
+Therefore the data is valid only for projects, who seriously practice VOM.
 From available data we can assume that about 16 % of all institutions offering VOM in Germany participate in this statistics, but the participating institutions carry out about 70 % of all VOM cases in Germany.
-Reports are published on a bi-annual basis with the last dating from 2018 and reporting data till 2016.
-In 2016 the 72 participating projects completed 7.672 cases with 9.376 victims and 8.946 offenders.
+Reports are published on a bi-annual basis with the last dating from 2020 reporting data till 2018.
+In 2018 the 72 participating projects completed 7.367 cases with 9.043 victims and 8.692 offenders.